Member Boards

 This junction receives water from a large area of east Hailsham, including Hailsham South Sewage Treatment Works and expanding residential areas around Station Road and Marshfoot Lane.
 These locations have experienced repeated flooding in the past when water levels could not be managed effectively.

-By securing and upgrading this critical junction, the project will:
+By securing and upgrading this critical junction, the project has:

-• Reduce flood risk to the catchment of the three drains within Hailsham Town, 13 residential properties and two caravan sites within the Pevensey Levels
+• Reduced flood risk to the catchment of the three drains within Hailsham Town and parts of the Pevensey Levels

-• Improve resilience for existing and future development in east Hailsham
+• Improved resilience for existing and future development in east Hailsham

-• Help prevent surface water flooding on key transport routes such as Station Road
+• Helped prevent surface water flooding on key transport routes such as Station Road

-• Improve retention of water during summer, allowing optimal water levels for the environment
+• Improved retention of water during summer, allowing optimal water levels for the environment

 Without intervention, failure of the culverts could lead to continuous flooding, driven by constant inflows from the sewage treatment works.

 Effective water level management is essential to maintaining the ecological integrity of the Pevensey Levels.
-The project will protect:
+The project protects:

 • 773 hectares of Grade 3 agricultural land, including 677 hectares designated as SSSI, SAC and Ramsar